 Elderberry Syrup Equipment

-Find and pick Elderberries
+Find and Pick Elderberries

 The first part of this recipe is actually finding and picking your berries.
 I can’t think of anything you could confuse Elderberries with (in the UK) so it’s safe to say that you can forage for them without much fear of accidentally picking something dangerous.
 Look for clusters of bead-sized plump berries with reddish stems hanging on small to medium-sized trees.
 The leaves of trees are pinnate with an odd number (usually five or seven) of leaves arranged opposite one another.

-2. Place your berries (fresh or frozen) into a pan with a cup of water and bring it to a simmer.
+2. Place the berries (fresh or frozen) into a pan with a cup of water and bring it to a simmer.
 Hold it there for around ten minutes and use a potato masher to press the berries to get as much juice out as possible.

-3. Pour your berry mixture into a jelly bag and allow the liquid to drain into a bowl for at least a few hours but preferably overnight.
+3. Pour the berry mixture into a jelly bag and allow the liquid to drain into a bowl for at least a few hours but preferably overnight.
 If you don’t have a jelly bag then it’s easy to rig one up by placing a piece of muslin in a strainer/colander.
 After this time has passed, compost the berry mass left in the jelly bag and measure how much liquid you have.
 You’ll need two cups of juice so if it’s needed, add water to make up the difference.